 MightyText also requires you to install a browser extension and mobile app but works well enough to make it worthwhile if you can do it.
 It only works with Android phones too which is another limitation.
 That aside, the app supports Chrome, Firefox, Safari, Opera and IE. It works on desktops, mobile and tablets and has a very tidy UI.

 Once installed, you sign in with your Google account and you will see a small MightyText icon appear in the browser window.
 You will also be sent to an authorization page that will allow Google to access MightyText.
 Once done, you will be returned to your browser and can use the SMS app the same way as these others.

+The sign-up process for Google Voice involves first selecting a local number in your area code, then signing up for the account.
+You will need a non-Google Voice phone number with which to validate your Google Voice number, and each Voice account you have will correlate to one Gmail account.
 Once you’ve completed the Google Voice sign-up process, you will be returned to a very familiar interface that looks like any other Google app.
 On the left of the interface is a button to make phone calls and one to send text messages.

+Hit Text and a popup window appears enabling you to add the recipient, type in the message and then hit Send to send the text message.
 With Google Voice, SMS messages to the U.S. and Canada are free but you will have to pay to send text messages to recipients in countries outside the U.S.